apache/incubator-kie-kogito-runtimes/CONTRIBUTING.md

 ### Code Reviews and Continuous Integration

-All submissions, including submissions by project members, need to be reviewed before being merged.
-Our CI, Jenkins, should be green.
+All submissions, including submissions by project members, need to be reviewed by others before being merged.
+Our CI, Jenkins, should successfully execute your PR, marking the GitHub check as green

 ## Feature Proposals